Shadyman/fluffos/docs/concepts/general/oop.md

 layout: doc
 title: general / oop
 ---
-# oop
+# OOP

-OOP stands for "Object-Oriented Programming"
+OOP stands for **"Object-Oriented Programming"**

-If you know how to code in C or Pascal or even one of the modern BASICs (with procedures), then you already have many of the skills you will need to program effectively in LPC.
+If you know how to code in C or Pascal, or even one of the modern BASICs (with procedures), then you already have many of the skills you will need to program effectively in LPC.
 The main thing you need is a skill in translating your ideas into a sequential flow of steps (that a computer